-Often times cardiac arrest in children is associated with a reversible condition or cause, and identification of reversible causes is usually critical for the successful treatment of cardiac arrest.
+Often cardiac arrest in children is associated with a reversible condition or cause, and identification of reversible causes of pediatric cardiac arrest is critical for its successful treatment.

 The reversible causes and contributing factors can be summarized using the mnemonic of the PALS H’s and T’s.

-Hypovolemia or the loss of fluid volume in the circulatory system can be a major contributing cause to cardiac arrest.
+Hypovolemia, the loss of fluid volume in the circulatory system, can be a major contributing cause to cardiac arrest.

 Looking for obvious blood loss in the patient with pulseless arrest is the first step in determining if the arrest is related to hypovolemia.
 After CPR, the most important intervention is obtaining intravenous access/IO access.
-A fluid challenge or fluid bolus may also help determine if the arrest is related to hypovolemia.
+A fluid challenge (fluid bolus) may also help determine if the arrest is related to hypovolemia.

-Hypoxia or deprivation of adequate oxygen supply can be a significant contributing cause to cardiac arrest.
+Hypoxia, deprivation of adequate oxygen supply, can be a significant contributing cause to cardiac arrest.

 To determine if the patient has respiratory acidosis, an arterial blood gas evaluation must be performed.
 Prevent and treat respiratory acidosis by providing adequate ventilation.
 Prevent metabolic acidosis by giving the patient sodium bicarbonate.

 Both a high potassium level and a low potassium level can contribute to cardiac arrest.
-The major sign of hyperkalemia or high serum potassium is taller and peaked T-waves.
+The major sign of hyperkalemia, high serum potassium, is taller and peaked T-waves.
 Also, a widening of the QRS-wave may be seen.
-This can be treated in a number of ways which include sodium bicarbonate (IV), glucose+insulin, calcium chloride (IV), Kayexalate, dialysis, and possibly albuterol.
+This can be treated with a variety of interventions which include sodium bicarbonate (IV), glucose+insulin, calcium chloride (IV), Kayexalate, dialysis, and possibly albuterol.
 All of these will help reduce serum potassium levels.(See Hyperkalemia and Cardiac Arrest Page)

-The major signs of hypokalemia or low serum potassium are flattened T-waves, prominent U-waves, and possibly a widened QRS complex.
+The major signs of hypokalemia, low serum potassium, are flattened T-waves, prominent U-waves, and possibly a widened QRS complex.
 Treatment of hypokalemia involves rapid but controlled infusion of potassium.
 Giving IV potassium has risks.
 Always follow the appropriate infusion standards.
 Never give undiluted intravenous potassium.

-Hypoglycemia or low serum blood glucose can have many negative effects on the body and is a common finding among critically ill children.
+Hypoglycemia, low serum blood glucose, can have many negative effects on the body and it is a common finding among critically ill children.
 Normal blood glucose levels should be greater than 60 mg/dl in children and 45 mg/dl in infants.